Audition: Brahms Symphony No. 1, RCO/Karajan

 Released by Polydor, DG and latterly, Naxos

 It’s astonishing also because we have so many recordings of this work from this conductor.
 And Karajan performed it in concert 143 times (according to the HvK Archive).
-And the results are remarkably consistent.
+And the results are remarkably consistent and stayed pretty much uniform for the rest of his life including his final years.

-Karajan’s first performance of Brahms’s first Symphony was in 1934 and this performance is his first on disc in Amsterdam in 1942.
+Karajan’s first performance of Brahms’ First Symphony was in 1934 and this recording is Karajan's first on disc in Amsterdam in 1942.

-It’s interesting to encounter this performance and recording because over his long lifetime Karajan was very consistent in his performance of this work.
+It’s interesting to encounter this performance and recording because it shows over his long professional life Karajan was very consistent in his performance of this work.

 Karajans method with this work is pretty straightforward.
-He introduces as much energy as possible which had some flows throughout the peace but When he turns on the gas it’s exacting in terms of attack and glorious in terms of contra Peel contrapuntal effect.
+He introduces as much energy as possible which had some flows throughout the piece but when he turns on the gas it erupts with an exacting attack and glorious lines.
 It’s perhaps odd that this partnership creates such a fierce interpretation in a conductor so young and unexperienced.
 At the same time Karajan seems to be very well trained in the art of balance and tone despite his scarce record outside Germany at this time.

 The performance itself is quite elastic with quite a lot of snap and some dreamy string playing and distinctive woodwinds.
 The brass are a little recessed except as we get to the conclusion of the peace and a Tim whilst a distant at times when a gentle rumble is required they show up at the set pieces.